-&lt;sup>51 In order to support a leverage factor of no less than the ratio between the contribution from members other than the Union and the Union financial contribution, as on the basis of Articles 88 and 89 of Council Regulation (EU) 2021/2085.
+In order to support a leverage factor of no less than the ratio between the contribution from members other than the Union and the Union financial contribution, as on the basis of Articles 88 and 89 of Council Regulation (EU) 2021/2085.

-Funding of only FIL Dail many average we to one project with funding depending on the outcome of Funding of only EU-Rail may award up to one project with funding depending on the outcome of one project per the evaluation and the complementarity of the proposed actions. topic Retroactive The starting date of grants awarded under this topic may be as of the submission starting date of date of the application.
-Applicants must justify the need for a retroactive starting the grant date in their application.
+Admissibility conditions Regarding admissibility conditions and related requirements, part A of the Horizon Europe Work Programme 2023-2025 General Annexes applies, with the following exception: the limit for a full Innovation Action application is set to 120 pages.
+Special skills and/or capabilities Applicants shall ensure that their proposals and consortium reflect the aggregated expertise to perform the activities and achieve the objectives set by the topic. expected from the Applicant(s) The applicants are expected to gather expertise from companies developing Maglev-based technologies and/or rail applications, including SMEs and start-ups.
+Funding of only one project per topic EU-Rail may award up to one project with funding depending on the outcome of the evaluation and the complementarity of the proposed actions.
+Retroactive starting date of the grant The starting date of grants awarded under this topic may be as of the submission date of the application.
+Applicants must justify the need for a retroactive starting date in their application.
 Costs incurred from the starting date of the action may be considered eligible.
-Lump Sum grant Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021- 2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025). [[This decision is available on the Funding and Tenders Portal, in the reference documents section for Horizon Europe, under 'Simplified costs decisions' or through this link: https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021- 2027/horizon/guidance/ls-decision_he_en.pdf]].
-Award criteria The award criteria included in part D of the General Annexes of the Horizon Europe additional details Work Programme 2023 - 2025 are complemented with additional criteria as specified in Annex VIII to this Work Programme.
+Lump Sum grant Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025). [[This decision is available on the Funding and Tenders Portal, in the reference documents section for Horizon Europe, under 'Simplified costs decisions' or through this link: https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/horizon/guidance/ls-decision he_en.pdf].
+Award criteria additional details The award criteria included in part D of the General Annexes of the Horizon Europe Work Programme 2023 - 2025 are complemented with additional criteria as specified in Annex VIII to this Work Programme.